mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 <!--more-->

 One of my biggest disagreements with the book was that he asserts that in the absence of racism, no ethnic group would be measurably different than any other ethnic group in any dimension.

 For example, Jews today are disproportionately represented in occupations like law or medicine.
-Kendi believes that this is not a consequence of education being valued in Jewish culture.
-Instead he says it's a simple coincidence that a disproportionate number of people who value education happen to be Jewish.
+Kendi believes that this is unrelated to Judaism's emphasis on education.
+Instead he says it's simply a coincidence.
+People who value education are more likely to be doctors and lawyers, and some people who value education happen to be Jewish, but he sees no causal relationship.

 ## Results over intentions

-Kendi values results.
-I thought this was an interesting idea, but I don't find it to be particularly practical.
-I agree with the idea that we should judge activists by how effective they are at influencing policy rather than just how radical their ideas are.
-But he also claims that we should use the term "racist" purely in terms of outcomes.
-If you do something with the most antiracist intentions but it increases racial inequity, you were actually being racist, even if you didn't mean to.

-So it sort of makes sense for policymakers.
-Like, "Politician X passed a law they claimed would lead to greater racial equity but it actually caused black Americans to be incarcerated at much higher rates than before.
-That politician did something racist, and their law was racist."
+There's a recurring theme in the book of valuing results over intentions.
+Kendi is frustrated that people with racist motivations can put policies in place that hold down minority groups but still identify as "not racist."
+Americans typically define racism in terms of intentions.
+If someone passes a law that indirectly increases unemployment for black Americans, it's hard for anyone else to declare conclusively that person is racist.

+Kendi's solution is to define racism in terms of objective, measurable results.
+He proposes that an action or policy is "antiracist" is if it leads to greater racial equity.
+Everything else is racist.
+It's impossible to be neutral, as neutral is a tacit endorsement of the status quo, which is racist.

+I found the idea interesting at first blush.
+It does address the problem Kendi describes.
+But as I thought more about it, I felt like it's a poor solution in almost every other scenario.

+If someone earnestly fights for racial equality but fails to achieve it, what's the point of labeling that person a racist?

-But then the opposite leads to absurd conclusions.
-In May of 2020, [Derek Chauvin killed George Floyd](https://en.wikipedia.org/wiki/Killing_of_George_Floyd), and Americans were so outraged that it led to a dramatic increase in racial awareness.
-Does that make Derek Chauvin an antiracist?
-I believe Kendi's definition would say yes, but I don't think most people would view that as a sensible label.
+When you consider the opposite, it leads to absurd conclusions.
+For example, when [Derek Chauvin killed George Floyd](https://en.wikipedia.org/wiki/Killing_of_George_Floyd) earlier this year, it outraged Americans to such an unprecedented degree that it led to a dramatic increase in racial awareness around the globe.
+Does that make the killing an act of antiracism?
+Is Derek Chauvin an antiracist?
+The answer should be "no" under any sane definition, but under Kendi's definition, the answer would be yes.

+The place where I think a results-focused perspective made sense was in terms of activism.
+Kendi is critical of activists who take pride in being "radical" while achieving no real change.
+Kendi considers policy change to be the primary avenue for reducing racial inequity, so he doesn't consider activists radical or effective unless they achieve policy change.

 ## Did eugenicists perform 700,000 involuntary sterilizations on black women every year?

 One of the most shocking aspects of *How to Be an Antiracist* was Kendi's sloppiness with facts.
-I appreciated that he footnoted most of his claims with citations, but when I dug into them, I was disappointed that many were secondary or even tertiary sources.
-I'd frequently check a source only to find that it was a news article referencing another news article that referenced an academic study.
+I appreciated that he included citations for most of his claims, but when I dug into them, I was disappointed that many were secondary or even tertiary sources.

+Often, I'd check a source only to find that it was a news article referencing another news article that referenced an academic study.
 In several instances, the fact became distorted after traveling through so many indirect sources.

 The most egregious error I found in the book was this line on page 189:

 >Gender racism was behind the growing number of involuntary sterilizations of Black women by eugenicist physicians &mdash; two hundred thousand cases in 1970, rising to seven hundred thousand in 1980.

 700,000 involuntary sterilizations per year?
 That's a shockingly high number.
-It surprised me because I'd never heard figures anywhere close to that high.
 There were [26.5 million black Americans in 1980](https://www.census.gov/prod/cen1990/wepeople/we-1.pdf), so this would mean doctors were nonconsensually sterilizing 6-7% of reproductive age black women every year.

 The source for this statistic is *Killing the Black Body* by Dorothy E. Roberts, pages 90-96.
 That book is [available on OpenLibrary](https://openlibrary.org/works/OL2624319W/Killing_the_black_body?edition=killingblackbody00robe), so I looked it up and found the line that Kendi seems to be referencing: